|

 done to improve. the delicate balance between signal

+strength and atmospheric noise.
 But there is another type of noise

 that is all-too-common in the modern receiver setup, and